 Students learn about careers in selling, ethics in selling, the psychology of selling and benefit selling.
 They learn prospecting methods, the approaches to customers, using questions in selling, techniques for meeting objections to buying and techniques for closing the sale.
 This course is one of a series of classes which lead to the Marketing Certificate and the AA Degree with a major in marketing.

-MARKETING 11

-Fundamentals of Advertising
+MARKETING 11 Fundamentals of Advertising 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.

 Students have an opportunity to explore the planning process, the strategies and the techniques used by corporations and small businesses to stimulate sales.

-MARKETING 21

-Principles of Marketing
+MARKETING 21 Principles of Marketing 3 UNITS (CSU) LECTURE 3 HOURS Advisory: English 28 and 67 or equivalent.